What is a cash out refinance and when to use it?

 Be cautious about using cash-out refinancing or other long-term financing to pay for current or short term expenses.
 For example, if you use a cash out refinance to pay for a car that you’ll keep for six years, the interest rate will often be much lower than the rate on a new car loan, but you could be paying back the loan for another 24 years.
 If you use a cash out refinance to pay back credit card debt, you’ll have more credit available on the card, but remember that you still owe the same total amount, or a little more if you finance your closing costs.

-Use our Cash Out Refinance Calculator to see how much equity you can take out of your home and estimate how much you’ll reduce your payments by consolidating your existing debt.
+Use Discover's Cash Out Refinance Calculator to see how much equity you can take out of your home and estimate how much you’ll reduce your payments by consolidating your existing debt.

 What are alternatives to a cash-out refinance?

 If a cash-out refinance doesn’t work for your home’s equity, there are other options to borrow.
-Use our loan amount calculator to estimate how much you can be eligible for.
+Use Discover's loan amount calculator to estimate how much you can be eligible for.

 Home equity loan